Ostium

 How to Select Assets for RWA Perpetuals Trading

 Macro regime identification.
 The first decision is identifying the prevailing macro environment.
 In a rising rate environment with persistent inflation, commodities and commodity currencies (AUD, CAD) tend to outperform.
 In a risk-off environment driven by geopolitical uncertainty, gold and the Japanese yen historically attract capital.
 In a reflationary environment with accommodative central banks, equity indices and growth stocks tend to lead.
-Matching your trading activity to the dominant macro regime is the highest-leverage asset selection decision available.
+Matching trading activity to the dominant macro regime is the highest-leverage asset selection decision available.

 Correlation awareness.
 RWA assets have well-documented cross-asset correlations that change across regimes.
 Gold and real yields are inversely correlated.
-Oil and the Canadian dollar move together.
+USOIL and the Canadian dollar move together.
 The S&P 500 and the VIX are inversely correlated by definition.
 Trading a portfolio of RWA perpetuals without understanding these correlations means inadvertently concentrating or hedging exposure without realizing it.

 Event calendar mapping.
 RWA markets are driven by scheduled events: FOMC meetings, CPI releases, earnings reports, OPEC+ decisions, BOJ rate decisions, European PMI data.
 These events create predictable windows of elevated volatility and directional opportunity.
-Aligning your asset selection and position timing with the macro event calendar is a structural edge in RWA perpetuals trading that does not exist in most crypto markets.
+Aligning asset selection and position timing with the macro event calendar is a structural edge in RWA perpetuals trading that does not exist in most crypto markets.

 Access and geographic restrictions